Inside each of you is unlimited potential for becoming your best self. For many people, this concept seems lofty or hard to reach.

 Transformation requires discipline and learning.
 It requires that we listen to feedback and use the feedback to foster greater growth and self-exploration.
 Transformation requires engagement at a high level.
 We must connect with others in a way that’s real, true, and speaks to our yearnings.

 Those people who are great transformers often evolve to fulfill their yearnings more successfully.
 This means they’ve spent time learning about themselves.
 They’ve explored their experiences, beliefs, and makeup.
 They know what drives them and they understand the longings, or yearnings of their heart.
-They understand how fulfilling these yearnings leads to greater satisfaction and fulfillment.
+They understand how fulfilling these yearnings lead to greater satisfaction and fulfillment.

 What are yearnings?